railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/product_margin_form.png
    :align: center

-   *Detail of margins for a given product.*
+   *Detail of margins for a given product*

 The following fields are given by product for purchases: